Grading the Game: Seahawks get low marks on offense and defense in season-ending loss to Falcons

 SPECIAL TEAMS

-Devin Hester almost really paid off.
-But his apparent 80-yard punt return in the second quarter was called back, a key turning point as Atlanta then got a safety in a sequence that turned a potential 17-7 Seattle lead into an almost immediate deficit.
+His 80-yard return was almost the kind of break the Seahawks needed to win a game like this, and his 50-yard kickoff return after Atlanta’s first touchdown got Seattle quickly into range for a field goal to retake the lead.

+But the penalty on Pierre-Louis was hard to overcome and brings the grade down a lot in this area.

-A Jon Ryan punt in the second quarter took a fortunate Seattle bounce and was downed at the Atlanta 1.
-But the Falcons then drove 99 yards for a touchdown that signaled that this game was going their way.
+A Jon Ryan punt in the second quarter took a fortuitous Seattle bounce and was downed at the Atlanta 1.
+But the Falcons then drove 99 yards for a touchdown that signaled this game was going their way.

 GRADE: C.